 If you would like a language interpreter present at your event, complete the American Sign Language Interpreter Request Form at least one week prior to the date the interpreter is needed.

 Consider renting one of our camps at Camp.GirlScoutsRV.org/Rentals for your service unit event.

-We also have a list of pre-approved vendors where you can find horse stables, bus companies, field trips and community service opportunities that meet our safety and activity standards.
+We also have a list of approved bus companies where you can find companies that meet our safety and activity standards.